icedmoca/obsidianpasswordtemp/README.md

 If you have ideas for additional templates or improvements, we welcome contributions from the Obsidian community.
 Simply fork this repository, make your changes, and submit a pull request.

 Happy password managing with Obsidian!

+:warning: **Disclaimer:** Storing passwords in Obsidian without proper encryption is **not recommended** and can pose a security risk.
+Please exercise caution and consider using a dedicated password manager for sensitive login credentials.
+Your digital security is important! :lock: